JuliaLang/julia/doc/manual/functions.rst

 In Julia, most operators are just functions with support for special syntax.
 The exceptions are operators with special evaluation semantics like ``&&`` and ``||``.
-These operators cannot be functions since short-circuit evaluation (see :ref:`man-short-circuit-evaluation`) requires that their operands are not evaluated before evaluation of the operator.
+These operators cannot be functions since :ref:`short circuit evaluation <man-short-circuit-evaluation` requires that their operands are not evaluated before evaluation of the operator.
 Accordingly, you can also apply them using parenthesized argument lists, just as you would any other function::